 The Feldenkrais Method harnesses neuroplasticity, the brain’s curiosity-based ability to change and improve itself and our body’s behavior.
 It’s our vision to enable and support this learning birthright for everyone on the internet with no barrier to entry.

 Please explore our freely offered lessons below!
-While most Feldenkrais classes are an hour, Getting Oriented is our series of eight short Awareness Through Movement (ATM) lessons and brief talks designed to introduce or refresh the basics.
-We’ll cover some of the movements, guided attention techniques, and learning principles that Feldenkrais ATM study utilizes most often.
+While most Feldenkrais classes are an hour, Getting Oriented is our series of ten short Awareness Through Movement (ATM) lessons and brief talks designed to introduce or refresh the basics.
+We'll cover some of the movements, guided attention techniques, and learning principles that Feldenkrais ATM study utilizes most often.

 – Nick Strauss-Klein, creator and voice of the Feldenkrais Project